 Q: What are some of the more pressing challenges that leaders in government are facing when it comes to digital identity verification?

-A. Right now, the biggest challenge is how modern digital identity systems need to operate – proofing as many good people with as little friction as possible while preventing the evolving types of fraud attacks that are happening across government programs.
+A. Right now, the biggest challenge is how modern digital identity verification systems need to operate – identity proofing as many good people with as little friction as possible while preventing the evolving types of fraud attacks that are happening across government programs.
 Everyone is aware of the magnitude of the problem.
 During the COVID-19 pandemic, we potentially lost hundreds of billions of dollars.
 We’ll never really know the true number, but the number is large.

-The challenge is that government has to solve for 100% of the population, unlike Capital One.
+The challenge is that the government has to solve for 100% of the population, unlike Capital One.
 That’s really hard to do.
 You have to find a way for all constituents to access digital identity through some channel.
 But there’s a balance where you can put less friction on the majority of people while also preventing as much fraud as possible.
 There’s a limiting belief that if there’s not a 100% solution, then no solution should be put in place.

 Q: There’s a myth out there that maybe there needs to be a human involved for identity verification.
 The truth is that the more automation you have, the better the customer experience is – there’s less wait time and fewer time taxes in the process.
 It also saves the government a substantial amount of money.
 Is that what you’re finding?

 A. You are always going to need to have capacity for people that prefer to do business in-person.
 That can’t go away and should be part of governmental functions.
 However, today we can verify the vast majority of the population through online or mobile channels and do it in a way where we have a lot of certainty that they are not a fraudster.
-The technologies that solve for this are getting much more accurate and resilient.
+The identity verification technologies that solve for this are getting much more accurate and resilient.
 The flip side is that this is a constantly evolving space where the bad actors are evolving as well.
 You can’t use static approaches, you need to have dynamic approaches because the population looks different over time, both from a constituent and fraudster perspective.

 Q: When I think about dynamic technologies that are being used by fraudsters, my brain goes immediately to artificial intelligence.
 How are AI and Machine Learning having an impact on the space?

 A. The headlines are focused around deepfakes and how easy it is to produce realistic copies of voices and other biometric data.
 Those can pass some of the biometric verification technologies in the market today.
-We’ve got to look holistically at identity elements and not just use single point of verification or authentication.
+We’ve got to look holistically at identity elements and not just use a single point of identity verification or identity authentication.